liqd/thentos/docs/sybil.md

 ## Looking for patterns in registration traffic and blacklists

-If, say, there are hundrets of emails creating accounts on the same afternoon, and they all have the form `anon<a-few-digits>@yahoo.com`, then something is probably going wrong.
+If, say, there are hundreds of emails creating accounts on the same afternoon, and they all have the form `anon<a-few-digits>@yahoo.com`, then something is probably going wrong.